 SLR also poses unique and profound challenges to California Native American tribes, many of whom are deeply connected to the coast and ocean.
-Many tribal communities face impacts to ancestral lands and loss of access to cultural and natural resources due to rising seas, coastal erosion, and flooding.
+Many tribal communities face impacts to ancestral lands and loss of access to cultural and natural resources due to rising seas and SLR-induced coastal erosion and flooding.
 The loss or degradation of culturally significant sites and ecological resources threatens not only physical landmarks but also the preservation of tribal identities, practices, ways of life, and traditional knowledges.
 Compounding these hardships, traditional state funding structures are often limited, restricting who can receive funding and implement projects based on government status and jurisdiction.

-The purpose of this solicitation is to provide an alternative and more flexible funding pathway within OPC's broader Senate Bill 1 Sea Level Rise Adaptation Planning Grant Program (SB 1 Grant Program), designed specifically for California Native American tribes to address SLR threats to cultural resources on ancestral lands in alignment with their needs.
+The purpose of this solicitation is to provide an alternative and more flexible funding pathway within OPC's broader Senate Bill 1 Sea Level Rise Adaptation Planning Grant Program (SB 1 Grant Program), designed specifically for California Native American tribes to address SLR threats to cultural resources on their own ancestral lands, in alignment with their needs.
 This solicitation supports a broad and inclusive understanding of cultural resources, including but not limited to cultural sites, ecological resources, and cultural practices.
-This initiative aims to prioritize and streamline funding to tribes for critical SLR-informed assessments and planning projects for tribal resources, in recognition of the legacies of harm caused by the systematic dispossession of tribal land and exclusion from stewardship practices.
+This initiative aims to prioritize and streamline funding to tribes for critical SLR-informed assessments and planning projects for the tribe's resources, in recognition of the legacies of harm caused by the systematic dispossession of tribal land and exclusion from stewardship practices.
 This effort will also ensure that tribes can collect the necessary information and data to engage in consultation with local governments who are developing local and regional land use plans, consistent with the SB 1 Grant Program and SB 272, that include tribal ancestral sites and cultural resources.

 This funding opportunity establishes a separate funding pathway within the SB 1 Grant Program to include, in addition to federally recognized tribes, non-profit organizations applying on behalf of non-federally recognized tribes, inter-tribal consortiums, tribal conservation districts, and tribal partnerships.
+Projects are intended to take place on the tribe's own ancestral lands.